 You will have ten (10) minutes to complete this independently.
 You will have an opportunity to discuss in your small group later in the lesson.

-Distribute eSchool, Conflict Management Style Survey (2018) to all participants.
+Distribute Global College of PME, Conflict Management Style Survey to all participants.
 This worksheet should be completed independently.
 It will be self-scored later in the lesson.

 Monitor participants’ activity.